|Photo courtesy of James O'Donnell|

 Final Score: 1-0 (Morgan in Encho)

 I was able to watch Ian fight a couple more great matches, ending in a final match against Seth, one of my own teammates from Spokane, That match went far into encho, too, before Ian was finally able to secure a win and take first in our division.
 The team matches would start soon after, but I was definitely happy for my friend, even though he had to go through myself and a few of my dojo mates to take first.

 Our first team match was against Sno-King B. We'd talked strategy beginning the night before, and our lineup ended up putting me in the fukusho position (fourth on the team, out of five people).
 I'd never fought in this spot, and we all felt that it would be the best spot for me.
 Depending on how the other matches went, I'd either be stress-free (having the match won for us by the first three guys) or I would be a pivotal point for a win or to keep us going.
 Things went well in the first three matches, though, as our first three guys ended up winning their matches.
 My match came, and I found myself against Chu, a yudansha from Sno-King that I'd never met before.
 Since I'd never seen her I wasn't quite sure what to expect, so I started out fairly conservatively so I could find out how she moved and how she fought.
 We exchanged a few attacks, and she came close to taking my kote a couple times, but I was able to score the first point with a hiki men out of nowhere.
 We restarted and I found my next point soon after as she came in and I side-stepped for another hiki men.
-Our last match ended in a tie, 1-1, but we were already on our way to the semi-finals.
+Our last match ended in a tie, 1-1, but we were already on to the next round.